iivanoo/VST-plugins-replication-package/README.md

 Replication package of my thesis titled "Characterising the Development Practices of Virtual Studio Technology (VST) Plugins"<br><br>

 **Navigation:**<br>
-- **"repo_demographic_mined_data" folder** contains the JSONs with all the querrys results, basically everything that the GET Requests from the script mined.
+- **"repo_demographic_mined_data" folder** contains the JSONs with all the queries results, basically everything that the GET Requests from the script mined.
 - **"repo_final_mined_data" folder** contains all JSONs from "repo_demographic_mined_data" but merged, the names of the files are suggestive and self-explanatory for what was merged inside that file.
   - **"raw_csv" folder** contains all JSONs from "repo_demographic_mined_data" but merged and converted to csv format, the names of the files are suggestive and self-explanatory for what was merged inside that file
   - **"raw_uncurated_csv" folder** contains as csvs the following JSONs: